Our Scholars

 In the Medical School’s Department of Internal Medicine, Ashley Calder, Ph.D., studies the signaling mechanisms driving biliary injury and repair.
 She received her undergraduate education at Utah Valley University, where she earned her B.S. in Biotechnology.
 Calder completed her graduate training in Biomedical Sciences at the University of Central Florida, where her research investigated the mechanisms of chemosensory signaling in the oral cavity.

-From sugars and lipids to metals and gases, Jutta Diessl, Ph.D., studies cellular biology at the intersection of molecular biology and biochemistry.
+From sugars and lipids to metals and gases, Jutta Diessl, Ph.D., studies cellular biology at the intersection of molecular biology and bioinorganic chemistry.
 During her graduate studies, Diessl investigated glucolipotoxicity in yeast (M.Sc., University of Graz, Austria) and dysregulated calcium and manganese homeostasis in yeast and flies (Ph.D., Stockholm University, Sweden).
-In the U-M Medical School's Department of Biological Chemistry, Diessl now elucidates the crosstalk of hydrogen sulfide- and oxygen-signaling and its impact on mitochondrial bioenergetics and cellular metabolism in mammalian cells.
+In the U-M Medical School's Department of Biological Chemistry, Diessl now elucidates the crosstalk of hydrogen sulfide and copper metabolism and its impact on mitochondrial bioenergetics and metabolism in mammalian cell culture and mice.

 In the College of Literature, Science, and the Arts Department of Chemistry, Luis Ortiz-Rodríguez, Ph.D., is developing next-generation single-molecule microscopy methods for measuring subcellular interactions in living microbial cells.
 Ortiz-Rodríguez comes from Luquillo, Puerto Rico and graduated with his B.S. in biology from University of Puerto Rico-Humacao Campus.
 He earned a Ph.D. in physical chemistry at Case Western Reserve University in Cleveland, Ohio, where he scrutinized the excited state dynamics and electronic relaxation pathways of thionated heavy-atom-free photosensitizers for photodynamic therapy applications.

-In the Life Sciences Institute, Mónica Rivas, Ph.D., focuses on the development and application of allosteric modulators of dynamic proteins.
-After earning her B.S. in chemistry from the University of Central Florida, Rivas completed her graduate studies in chemistry at the University of Texas at Dallas, developing methods for robust and rapid 18F-incorporation for the synthesis of positron emission tomography (PET) agents, and their application to potential target radiosynthesis.
+In the Life Sciences Institute, Mónica Rivas Morales, Ph.D., focuses on the development and application of allosteric modulators of dynamic proteins in transcription.
+After earning her B.S. in Chemistry from the University of Central Florida, Rivas completed her graduate studies in Chemistry at the University of Texas at Dallas, developing methods for robust and rapid alkyl radical generation, and their application to 18F-incorporation for the synthesis of positron emission tomography agents.

 In the Medical School’s Department of Radiology, Jason Witek, Ph.D., is working on the design and development of novel opioid PET radioligands that are agonist/antagonist pairs.
 After graduating with his B.S. in Chemistry from U-M, he earned a M.Sc. in Chemistry focusing on alkaloid natural product total synthesis at Penn State University.
 Witek continued his graduate studies at Yonsei University, earning a Ph.D. in Pharmaceutical Sciences focusing on medicinal chemistry and organic synthesis of drug-like molecules.